d-nishi/solutions/cd with pulumi and gitlab on amazon eks.md

           }
       },
     }, { provider: k8sProvider });**
 ```

-Now we group a new stack by initializing it with a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file.
+We download the additional npm packages for EKS and Kubernetes and run `pulumi up` and group a new stack by initializing it with a new stack tag “key:value" = "environment:prod" and run  `pulumi up` with the same `index.ts` file.

 ```
 $ npm install --save @pulumi/kubernetes @pulumi/docker
 $ pulumi up

-//Initialize new pulumi stack
+#Initialize new pulumi stack

-$ pulumi stack init pulumi/sample-eks/prod
+$ pulumi stack init <org-name-in-pulumi>/sample-eks/prod
 $ pulumi stack tag set environment prod
 $ pulumi up